sld/planetwars/README.md

 It is fork of https://github.com/wjbuys/planetwars-ruby.

-I did some fixes to work, because it not work in default configuration.
+I did some fixes to work, because its not work in default configuration.
 Tested on Ruby-1.9.3-p125.

 See git log.